edgency/c4dtools/README.md

 To install a new version of the library, simply delete the old `c4dtools` folder and paste the new one.

+## Alternative Installation

+Add a directory to the `PYTHONPATH` environment variable where you put in the `c4dtools` library folder.
+Again, the library folder is *only* the one containing all the `*.py` files.

 ## Example Code